Vamsi-klu/job-search-tracker/README.md

 - **SQLite** - Database for logs
 - **better-sqlite3** - SQLite library
 - **CORS** - Cross-origin resource sharing

+### 🗃️ Backend Data Model

+- `users` table keeps one row per authenticated user (normalized lookups, indexed by username).
+- `jobs` table stores the authoritative copy of company/title metadata for each tracked job ID.
+- Hiring manager contact + notes are synced into the jobs table and snapshotted with each log entry for historical accuracy.
+- `log_entries` table records every activity with foreign keys to `users`/`jobs`, snapshot columns for denormalized reads, JSON metadata, and multi-column indexes (`user_id + created_at`, `job_id + created_at`, `action + created_at`) for low-latency queries.
+- SQLite runs in **WAL mode** with tuned pragmas (reduced sync cost, large page cache, in-memory temp tables) so high-volume inserts and filters stay sub‑millisecond on modest hardware.

 ## 🚀 Getting Started